 - What is your website type?
 (Company website, online store, blog, etc.)

-- Have you decided on a website platform?
-(WordPress, etc.)
+- Have you decided on a website platform? (e.g. WordPress – if so then specialized WordPress hosting is readily available)

 - Is a specialized software (php, java, etc.) required to code your website?